 From playgrounds, to trails, to sprayparks and pump tracks, the park has something to entertain every family member.

-The Benjamin Franklin Parkway is Philadelphia's nod to the Avenue des Champs-Élysées of Paris and the Philadelphia's arts and culture center.
+The Benjamin Franklin Parkway is Philadelphia's nod to the Avenue des Champs-Élysées of Paris and forms the city’s arts and culture center.
 Bordered by the Philadelphia Museum of Art at its northwestern edge and Dilworth Park at its southeastern terminus, the Parkway is also home to the Barnes Foundation, the Franklin Institute, the Rodin Museum, Paine's Park, The Oval, and more.

 Philadelphia's park system is home to one of the largest collections of arts and culture organizations.